Contains Amazon affiliate links.

 Current Cedar Point vacation packages:

-You’ll be just a short drive from Cedar Point for your 2 night stay at Cedar Point’s Express Hotel.
-This vacation package includes unlimited access to admission to Cedar Point and Cedar Point Shores for 3 days, access to the Cedar Point mile-long beach along Lake Erie, Early Entry to Cedar Point and Early Access to Cedar Point Shores, and complimentary length of stay parking.
+- Forbidden Family Fun Package: Stay just a short drive from Cedar Point and The Forbidden Frontier for your 2 night stay at Cedar Point’s Express Hotel.
+This vacation package includes unlimited admission to Cedar Point and Cedar Point Shores for 3 days, access to the Cedar Point mile-long beach along Lake Erie, Early Entry to Cedar Point and Early Access to Cedar Point Shores, and length of stay parking.
+Starts at $65 per person, per night.

 3) Don’t stand in line before Cedar Point opens.